yijionglin/yijionglin.github.io/_pages/Professional Activities.md

 nav_order: 5
 ---

+IEEE Transactions on Robotics

 IEEE/ASME Transactions on Mechatronics

 IEEE Robotics and Automation Letters

+Robotics and Autonomous Systems

 IEEE International Conference on Intelligent Robots and Systems (IROS)